Are these Bluetooth earbuds not supposed to connect to my phone or computer as one device? Why are they connecting separately?

 Step 3.
 First, remove the right earbud from the case, followed by the left one.
 Most Bluetooth earbuds have a master and a slave – the right earbud is usually the master.

 Step 4.
-Now, wait for a while for the earbuds to beep or say connected.
-This basically gives the earbuds to acknowledge each other’s presence.
-You may see either of these two behaviours: they may flash and then go solid, or they may flash two colours and then change the pattern.
+Now, wait a while for the earbuds to beep or say connected.
+This basically allows the earbuds to acknowledge each other’s presence.
+You may see either of these two behaviors: they may flash and then go solid, or they may flash two colors and then change the pattern.
 The gleaming would be similar to what happens to them when connecting to a hosting device like a phone or computer.

 Step 5.
 Lastly, turn on the Bluetooth of the hosting device you want earbuds to pair with.
 Your paired set of Bluetooth earbuds should be seen as one device on your hosting device.
 Once paired, you should have stereo sound.